-Selling only certain services: In general, you can't sell your services on Etsy.
+In general, you can’t sell your services on Etsy.
 The site is designed as a marketplace for goods.
-So even if you're the best dog-walking, house-sitting masseuse this side of the Mississippi, you can't list your services on Etsy.
-You're not even allowed to avail yourself to members seeking your skills in the realm of tailoring, restoring antiques, retouching old photos, and the like.
+So, even if you’re the best dog-walking, house-sitting masseuse this side of the Mississippi, you can’t advertise your business on Etsy.
+You’re not even allowed to avail yourself to members seeking your skills in the realm of tailoring, restoring antiques, retouching old photos, and the like.

 If, however, your service results in a new, tangible item, you may offer it for sale on the site.
 For example, you may sell your services as a graphic designer, offering custom logos for clients, delivered via a digital file.
 Or maybe you give workshops; as long as participants leave your class with an actual physical object — an instructional booklet, a finished project, or what have you — it counts.